What are procedural safeguards?

 Is this the law?

 Procedural safeguards are part of the federal law that mandates special education and early intervention services, the Individuals with Disabilities Education Act (IDEA).
-Services for children under under 3 years old are listed under Part C of IDEA.
+Part C of IDEA covers services for children under 3 years of age.
 Services for children over age 3 are listed under Part B of IDEA.
 Services in Michigan are covered by the Michigan Administrative Rules for Special Education (MARSE).

 Where can I find a copy of my procedural safeguards?